Chikamin Peak

-Chikamin Peak is a 6994 ft mountain summit located in the cascade Range, in Kittitas County of Washington state.
-It is situated within the Alpine Lakes Wilderness, on land managed by the Okanogan–Wenatchee National Forest.
+Chikamin Peak is a 6994 ft mountain summit located in the Cascade Range, in Kittitas County of Washington state.
+It is situated within the Alpine Lakes Wilderness on land managed by the Okanogan–Wenatchee National Forest.
 The mountain's name "Chikamin" derives from Chinook Jargon meaning "money" or "metal", and was submitted by Edmond S. Meany, president of The Mountaineers.
 This name was officially adopted in 1916 by the U.S. Board on Geographic Names.
 Chikamin Peak is the highest point of Chikamin Ridge, 6 mi northeast of Snoqualmie Pass.
 Other notable peaks on Chikamin Ridge include Four Brothers and Three Queens.
 Precipitation runoff from this mountain drains into tributaries of the Yakima River.
 The Pacific Crest Trail traverses the southwest slope of Chikamin Ridge, and from the trail a scramble up a gully leads to the summit and several alpine lakes including Chikamin Lake and Spectacle Lake.

 Climate

 Chikamin Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+Weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snow onto the Cascades (Orographic lift).
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
+Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.